 Turmeric in traditional usages

+But it’s not just Ayurvedic medicine which values turmeric.
 The root also features in traditional Chinese medicine (TCM) and in Unani healing.
-The Unani alternative medicine system was born in ancient Greece but is now in use mainly in India.
+The Unani alternative medicine system originates in ancient Greece but now mainly appears in India.

 Turmeric side effects